 "We are ensuring our customer-facing teams undertake training to understand financial abuse and spot the signs of customers who may be vulnerable," said Matthew.

 "We've also developed internal reporting measures that alert us to suspicious behaviour or transactions, and proactively refer these to the OPG to investigate."
-"Banks are often the first to identify whether abuse or exploitation is going on."

-NATALIE SIEGEL-BROWN Queensland's Public Guardian
+is going on."
+NATALIE SIEGEL-BROWN